Period: Middle Uruk

-This type of figurine, made of stone and having incised eyes, has been excavated at Tell Brak, where thousands were found in a building now called the Eye Temple.
-Many are incised with multiple sets of eyes, others with jewelry, and still others with representations of "children"smaller eyes and body carved on the body of the larger idol.
-The idols are thought to be offeringswide eyes demonstrate attentiveness to the gods in much Mesopotamian art.
+This type of figurine known as an eye idol, made of stone and having incised eyes, has been excavated at Tell Brak, where thousands were found in a building now called the Eye Temple.
+They were probably dedicated there as offerings.
+Many are incised with multiple sets of eyes, others with jewelry, and still others with representations of "children"—smaller eyes and body carved on the body of the larger idol.
+Wide eyes demonstrate attentiveness to the gods in much of Mesopotamian art.